bhowiebkr/slackster-bot/README.md

 ## A Python challenge:
 Connect a meme generator to slack in under 24h

-This will use 2 web api’s: Slack and a meme generator called [imgflip](https://imgflip.com/memegenerator).
-Will self contain everything in Docker to not pollute pip with this crud.
+This will use 2 web api’s: [Slack's api](https://api.slack.com/) and a meme generator called [imgflip](https://imgflip.com/memegenerator).
+It's [API](https://api.imgflip.com).
+I'll self contain everything in Docker to not pollute pip with this useless crud.

 ## Install
 Have [Docker](https://www.docker.com/) and [Docker Compose](https://docs.docker.com/compose/) installed.
 Google is your friend here.
 Should work in any os that supports Docker.